Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 **Date Point: 18y6m1w6d AV**
 **Manhattan, NYC, USA, Earth**

-***Daniel “Chimp” Hoeff***
+***Daniel "Chimp" Hoeff***

-“How’s he doin’?”
+"How’s he doin’?"

 Vemik’s doctor had the stressed look that said she hadn’t slept properly in more than twenty-four hours.
 Her face was lined from fatigue and wearing protective equipment for hours on end, and her scrubs were rumpled.
 Poor woman was probably running on caffeine and pure work ethic.

 ‘Course, a lot of people were wearing that look today, and Vemik wasn’t her only patient. *Fuck* the APA.

-“He’s suffering from a severe concussion.
+"He’s suffering from a severe concussion.
 Fortunately, Ten’Gewek skulls are designed to take a hell of a knocking, so we didn’t need to resort to anything drastic.
-As for the shrapnel injuries, between the intramuscular sutures and the modern regeneratives we injected, he should have his full physical function in less than a week.”
+As for the shrapnel injuries, between the intramuscular sutures and the modern regeneratives we injected, he should have his full physical function in less than a week."

 Hoeff nodded, feeling sympathetic and more than a little worried.
-“And mentally?”
+"And mentally?"

-“...If he were human, I’d say he’s badly traumatized.
+"...If he were human, I’d say he’s badly traumatized.
 He hasn’t really opened up to anyone, but it seems to me like the thought of a permanent brain injury really frightens him.
 The best I can do is reassure him that I’d expect a human patient who’s conscious and responding as well as him to recover well, but, realistically, he survived a blow to the head that would have outright killed a human.
-I can’t give a definitive prognosis, we’d need a specialist in xeno-neurology for that, and those are...uh…not common.”
+I can’t give a definitive prognosis, we’d need a specialist in xeno-neurology for that, and those are...uh…not common."

 Well…*fuck.* Hoeff fought back a wave of sadness.
 That, and no small share of guilt.
 He’d *known* he shoulda pushed harder about the security detail.
 Vemik had been targeted by the APA every other time he’d come to Earth, they’d had every reason to believe it’d happen again...But what was he gonna say to a dude who could crush a silverback?
-“No, you *can’t* take care of yourself?”
+"No, you *can’t* take care of yourself?"

 Well, yeah.
 That’s exactly what he shoulda said.
 Not that it would have mattered, but he shoulda tried anyway.

-“We okay to get him out of here?
-You need the room?”
+"We okay to get him out of here?
+You need the room?"

-The doctor consulted her tablet. “...He really needs to move as little as possible for at least the next twenty-four hours.
+The doctor consulted her tablet. "...He really needs to move as little as possible for at least the next twenty-four hours.
 Moving him out...no.
-He needs to stay here overnight, at minimum.”
+He needs to stay here overnight, at minimum."

 Hoeff nodded.
-“Alright.
+"Alright.
 Well.
-Thank you, Doctor.”
+Thank you, Doctor."

 Well, first thing’s first.
 He wasn’t going to risk a freaked-out supergorilla panicking in a hospital with a brain injury.
 He’d spend the night as close to Vemik as possible.